jcm155/smash-ultimate-randomizer/README.md

 #### Version 2.0.1 (7/11/2020):
 -Added Min Min to the banner artwork
 -Added functionality for code: "CLASSIC"
+-Updated Min Min's weight and speed to be their actual values